jkohlin/wordpress-basics/personal-portfolio.md

 ## Assignment 2 - Personal portfolio

 We are going to build a portfolio theme for a personal presentation along with any kind of creative content.
-The theme will be built as a standalone Wordpress theme, meaning we will not extend or adjust another already built theme, but rather built it from scratch.
+The theme will be built as a standalone Wordpress theme, meaning we will not extend or adjust an already built theme, instead we will build it from scratch.

-Note: After the assignment you will have a simple yet fully working Wordpress theme ready to be used on a live server.
-For further development and maintenance we recommended that you optimize both theme and workflow, which we will covered briefly in the final words.
+Note: After the assignment you will have a simple yet fully working Wordpress theme ready to be used on a live website.
+For further development and maintenance we recommended that you optimize both the theme and development workflow.

-For this course you will be provided with a personal Github repository, prepared with all the files and folders needed to activate and start coding your theme.

 ### Prerequisites
 Before anything else you will need the following: